segunda/zombie/README.md

 ![ZOMBIE](img/zombie200.png)

-ZOMBIE is satire and appreciation token running on Bitcoin Cash blockchain (Simple Ledger Protocol token, SLP NFT and SEP20 SmartBCH token (SmartBCH NFTs are coming in 2022)).
+ZOMBIE is satire and appreciation token running on Bitcoin Cash blockchain (Simple Ledger Protocol token, SLP NFT and SEP20 SmartBCH token.
+SmartBCH NFTs are coming in 2022).
 This is not an investment advice or recommendation.
 The token is a tradable asset, but there is no expectation od profit.
 Do your own research.
 No bullshit!
 Just ZOMBIE.

 Zombiesite: https://zombies.onuniverse.com